-Fire exit hardware is essentially panic hardware which is listed for use on a fire-rated door.
-It is not equipped with mechanical dogging (the ability to hold back the latch) since fire doors need to positively latch, although electric dogging may be used as long as the latch projects upon fire alarm.
+Fire exit hardware is panic hardware which is listed for use on a fire door.
+It is not equipped with mechanical dogging (the ability to hold back the latch) because fire doors need to positively latch, but electric dogging may be used as long as the latch projects automatically if a fire occurs.

 Fire exit hardware is not required for every fire door.
 Its use is determined by the occupancy type and the occupant load.
-The IBC requires panic hardware / fire exit hardware for Assembly and Educational occupancies with an occupant load of 50 people or more (2006 edition and later), 100 people or more (2000 and 2003 editions).
-NFPA 101 requires panic hardware / fire exit hardware for Assembly, Educational, and Day Care occupancies with an occupant load of 100 people or more.
+The IBC requires panic hardware / fire exit hardware for assembly and educational occupancies with an occupant load of 50 people or more (2006 edition and later).
+NFPA 101 requires panic hardware / fire exit hardware for assembly. educational, and day care occupancies with an occupant load of 100 people or more.
+Both of these model codes also require panic hardware for high hazard occupancies, with any occupant load per the IBC, and with an occupant load of more installed than 5 per NFPA 101.

-When fire exit hardware is used, NFPA 80 requires the door to have a label stating, "Fire door to be equipped with fire exit hardware."
+When fire exit hardware is installed, NFPA 80 requires the door to have a label stating, "Fire door to be equipped with fire exit hardware."
 This ensures that the door is properly reinforced for the fire exit hardware.
-An existing door which is prepped for a lockset would not typically be reinforced for fire exit hardware or carry the proper label, so fire exit hardware should not be retrofitted to an existing door that was not originally prepped for it.
+An existing door that is prepped for a lockset would not typically be reinforced for fire exit hardware or carry the proper label, so fire exit hardware should not be retrofitted to an existing door that was not originally prepped for it unless the label allows both types of hardware.